Smith (artist): Early life and education

-Born as Dorothée Smith in 1985 in Paris, France.
+Born in 1985 in Paris, France.
 Smith has a degree in 2010 from the National School of Photography, Arles.
 Smith has also studied at the Paris-Sorbonne University (2007), and the Aalto University (2009) in Helsinki.

-Smith was in an artist residency at Le Fresnoy (National Studio of Contemporary Arts) in Tourcoing, France, from 2010 to 2012.
+He graduated from Le Fresnoy (National Studio of Contemporary Arts) in Tourcoing, France in 2012, and a PhD from UQAM in Montreal, Quebec in 2022.